Benjol/SE-AutoReviewComments/README.md

 - [TomWij][43] ([below][44]) created a modified version of the script, which inspired my V1.0.8
 - [balpha][45] came up with the clever (evil) way to make the script '[self-updating][46]'
-- All the people who made suggestions in the comments and answers below!
+- All the people who made suggestions in the comments and answers [here][50]!
+- All the contributors here on github

 ## Known issues/Future plans

 - The main future plan is to get this script adopted by SE.
 I like maintaining it, but some of the usability niggles (sharing across sites is still clunky, even with the remote option) can only be resolved centrally.
 (Vote [here][47] if you agree!)
 - Modifying the script so that it also works in edit summary (as per [this request][48]), and the custom off-topic close reason (as per [this request][49]).
+- Work is in progress to create (Firefox & Chrome) browser extensions for this script, whilst maintaining 'reverse compatibility' with a (minified) grease-monkey version.
+- In future in should also be possible to create shared 'custom comments' on a per-site basis (useful for moderators & reviewers)

   [1]: http://meta.stackoverflow.com/questions/74194/how-to-review-can-we-agree-on-a-review-policy